Kyoto is Japan’s beating historical, cultural and spiritual heart.

 As it happened, I barely needed a map.
 The Japanese take their sakura VERY seriously.
 All I had to do was follow the guys with the hefty DSLRs armed with pro lenses.

-My favourite was the photographer who came prepared with a ten-inch tall doll, complete with face mask to add foreground interest to his images.
+My favourite was the photographer who came prepared with a ten-inch tall doll, complete with a face mask to add foreground interest to his images.
 But any other object was fair game; small children, pets, ice cream, teddy bears …

 A perfect end to three days in Kyoto.